Force User Field Registration

-NOTE: Force User Field Registration will be going End-of-Life soon.
+NOTE: Force User Field Registration has reached End-of-Life.
 WordPress 2.6.x will be the last supported version!
-Read more: http://andrewferguson.net/2008/08/06/force-user-field-registration-end-of-life/
+Read more: https://andrewferguson.net/2008/08/06/force-user-field-registration-end-of-life/

 Overview